Gumpy-Q/MALscrap-suite/README.md

 # MyAnalizer
 Want to visualize the juicy data you have just scraped ?
 Here it is !

-AS for now this scripts can draw 3 kind of plots:
+As for now this scripts can draw 3 kind of plots:
 * Evolution of production (year & season)
 * Source material of anime production
 * Length of anime aired (New production & Production continuing release)